The aim of our Design Technology Curriculum is to:

 Teaching and Learning in Design and Technology:

 As part of Reigate Priory’s topic based curriculum, Design and Technology is integrated into termly topics, ensuring that there is a progression of knowledge and skills throughout the school.
+Learning spirals through themes of Textiles, Cooking and Nutrition, Structures, Mechanical Systems and Electrical Systems.
 Within a unit, lessons develop to make links with other curriculum subjects through broad and balanced topic areas, which build upon the prior learning of the children.

 Children’s learning is peer and self-assessed against success checkers as well as receiving feedback from the teacher.
-Learning is benchmarked by the Focus Assessment Criteria to ensure standards and progress.
+Learning is benchmarked by the Focus Assessment Criteria to ensure standards and progress and assessed by End Point activities.
+An end of year assessment judgement is made and recorded on Target Tracker.

 Contribution to SMSC and British Values: